We encourage people not to have bonfires causing air pollution.

 - Re-using branches from trees to make a log pile or use as stakes for climbing plants

-- Our garden waste recycling collection service offers fortnightly collections of your domestic garden waste (with exceptions over the Christmas period).
+- Our garden waste collection service offers fortnightly collections of your domestic garden waste (with exceptions over the Christmas period).

 The law on bonfires